CALL FOR NOMINATIONS

 For: The 2018 Election of the Modernist Network Cymru (MONC) Executive Steering Committee + up to two Postgraduate Representatives.

 On 31 December 2017 the three-year term of the MONC Executive Steering Committee came to an end.
 We now invite nominations for membership of the Steering Committee and up to two postgraduate representatives.
-The closing date for nominations is 8 March 2018; the online election will take place between 12 – 23 March 2018.
+Due to the ongoing USS pensions strike action, the closing date for nominations has been extended until 23 April 2018; the online election will take place between 30 April – 16 May 2018.

 MONC is a national network which aims to bring together scholars and professionals working on modernism in Wales.
 Membership of the Executive Committee is open to anyone, at any stage of their career, with an interest in promoting modernist studies in Wales.
 The Committee is typically comprised of both those living in Wales and working on modernism and those working on Welsh modernism.
 The Network is interdisciplinary: as such, we encourage nominations from scholars working in literary studies, art history, design history, history and cultural studies, architecture, music, theatre, dance and performance; practitioners in any of the above fields; and those from the arts and cultural or museum and heritage sectors.